 Reselling Editorial Photos

 The Toronto Raptors mascot was born 27 years ago on November 3, 1995.
 He wears jersey number 95.

-It’s not uncommon for the subject of an editorial photo to ask the photographer for a copy of the picture that was published.
+It’s common for someone featured in an editorial photo to ask for a copy of the published.
 Usually the person just wants a souvenir photo of themselves.

-I remember a request for a copy of photo showing paramedics lifting an injured woman from a very bad car crash.
-The woman, who was covered in a blanket and her face barely visible, died later that day.
-The person asking for the picture was the woman’s daughter.
-She said she wanted the photo because it was the last picture of her mother.
+Once, a woman asked for a photo of paramedics lifting her mother from a devastating car crash.
+Her mother, shown wrapped in a blanket, died later that day.
+The daughter said she wanted the photo because it was the last picture of her mother.

-Similarly a family once requested a copy of a photo showing their mother in a hospital bed waiting for a transplant which, sadly, never came.
+Another family requested a photo of their mother waiting in a hospital bed for a transplant that never came.

-There are a few possible resale situations, assuming you own the copyright to the pictures and that the assigning publication doesn’t have an embargo on the images.
+Below are some common resale scenarios, assuming you own the copyright and the assigning publication has no embargo on the images.

 Photo Resale for Personal Use

-The subject wants a copy of the picture as a souvenir.
+The subject wants a copy of the picture as a personal souvenir.

-Yes, I can sell you a copy of the picture that was published in the November issue of ABCD magazine on page 40.
+Yes, I can sell you a copy of the photo published in the November issue of ABCD magazine (page 40).
 The photo will be about 8″ x 10″ (2400 pixels x 3000 pixels).
-The price is $xx.00 plus tax for a total of $xx.yy.
-This would be payable by Interac e-transfer prior to delivery of the photo.
+The price is $XX.00 plus tax for a total of $XX.YY.
+Payment by Interac e-transfer is required before delivery.

-If there are other people in the photo, you need to state that no model releases exist.
+* If other people appear in the image, state clearly that no model releases exist.

 Photo Resale for Business Use

-The subject or their employer wants a copy of the photo to use on their web site, social media or in one of their publications.
+The subject of the photo or their employer wants a copy of the photo to use on their web site, social media, or in their marketing materials.
+Here, you’re no longer selling a copy, you’re licensing usage.

-A daily newspaper at which I once worked originally sold photos to anyone who had a credit card number.
-Without going into detail, there were several problems that arose including privacy issues and copyright infringement.
-Suffice to say, the newspaper’s lawyer shut it down and only copies of published photos were sold only to the people in the pictures.
+A daily newspaper at which I worked originally sold unpublished photos to anyone who had a credit card.
+The practice created privacy and copyright issues, and the newspaper’s lawyer shut it down.
+After that, the paper sold only published images and only to the people pictured.

 Page Reprints

-When a company is favourably featured in a high-profile editorial publication like the New York Times, Washington Post, Wall Street Journal, The Globe and Mail, Time magazine, or Macleans magazine, to name just a few, that company may want reprints of the article to send to its customers and investors and to display on its web site.
+When a company receives favourable coverage in outlets such as the New York Times, Washington Post, Wall Street Journal, The Globe and Mail, Time, or Maclean’s, that company may want reprints to share with customers and investors.

 The editorial publication is responsible for getting the reprints produced.
-This might be done in-house or it will be sent to a printer that specializes in reprints.
+This might be done in-house or sent to a printer that specializes in reprints.
 Rest assured that the editorial publication will charge the customer handsomely.

+Reselling Editorial Photos